-If you verified or claimed domains and want your Cisco Webex Teams users to be activated before they sign in for the first time, you can replace the email validation by doing the following:
+If you verified or claimed domains and want your Webex users to be in a Verified state before they sign in for the first time, you can replace the email validation by doing the following:

-Use Cisco Directory Connector to synchronize users from an Active Directory into Cisco Webex Teams.
+Use Cisco Directory Connector to synchronize users from an Active Directory into Webex.

-Configure Single Sign-On (SSO) by integrating your organization's identity provider (IdP) with your Cisco Webex organization.
+Configure Single Sign-On (SSO) by integrating your organization's identity provider (IdP) with your Webex organization.

 Activated users appear with a Verified status in Control Hub.
 After they sign in, they appear as Active.
 For more information about user statuses, see User Status and Actions in Cisco Webex Control Hub.